Reformation Day is Monday, October 31

 The five solas should be the foundation of the church’s orthodoxy (beliefs or doctrine) and our orthopraxy (church practices).
 But over the past five centuries there’s been a declension.
 A downgrade.
 The church has become deformed from the beautiful biblical portrait of a bride “without spot or wrinkle or any such thing, that she might be holy and without blemish” because we’ve functionally replaced the Five Solas of the Reformation with pragmatic, and often idolatrous, solas of our own making…

 No longer is Christian doctrine and practice governed strictly by sola Scriptura, especially among Christian women.
-Now it’s all about what our own personal feelings, opinions, and life experiences.
+Now it’s all about our own personal feelings, opinions, and life experiences.
 Won’t go to a church that preaches sin and repentance because it offends your sensibilities?
 You’ve become accepting of homosexual “marriage” because someone you love dearly has adopted that lifestyle?
 Believe God is in the habit of talking to people because you’ve “heard His voice”?
 Then you’re basing your doctrine and practices on your own feelings and experiences rather than on what the Bible says.

 The Christian’s instructions for life and godliness are found in only one place: the Bible.
 We do not squish Christianity into the mold of what makes us happy, what we agree with, our relationships with others, or the things we’ve experienced.
 We start with the Bible and we bring everything else in our lives – everything we think, feel, believe, say, and do – into submission to it.
 If a personal feeling, opinion, or experience conflicts with Scripture, it is wrong.
 We don’t change Scripture to fit our perspective, we change our perspective to fit Scripture.